Mu Sigma Phi (sorority): Activities

 The Sorority holds weekly free clinics and surgical missions in different barangays.
-In fact, the Sorority was able to serve 14,238 patients in 2007-2008.
+The Sorority was able to serve 14,238 patients in 2007-2008.
 The Sorority also keeps the PGH Patient Assistance Fund, and holds annual projects such as Parol Para sa Sanggol supporting the PGH Pediatrics Wards, MUla sa Puso for the PGH Medicine Wards, Excellence, Knowledge, Genius (EKG) inter-college and -university pre-medical quiz show, and in collaboration with the Fraternity, Brainstorm, an inter-medical school quiz show.

 Awards

 The Mu Sigma Phi Sorority has been recognized by both the University of the Philippines and the Philippine Government: